kerski/pbi-dataops-monitoring/documentation/Azure-DevOps-Addon.md

 ![Open Dataflow](./images/open-dataflow.png)

-2. Click on the dataflow and choose the "Edit Tables" 1ption.
+2. Click on the dataflow and choose the "Edit Tables" option.

 ![Edit Tables](./images/edit-tables.png)